TodePond/TodePondDotCom/wikiblogarden/my-name/gender/mis/me/readme.md

 Just like you, [I didn't choose](https://www.todepond.com/wikiblogarden/men/choose/the-way-i-am) to be the way I am.
 Just like you, I have no choice on what my pronouns are.
 Maybe they'll change, maybe they won't.
 But they are what they are right now, and not because that's what I wanted them to be.

 I didn't pick them because they're easy.
 I didn't pick them because they're hard.
 No, just like you, I didn't pick them!
-I didn't pick them.

 <br>